-A credit score is a three-digit number, between 300 and 850, based on your credit history.
-Lenders use it as a measure to gauge your ability to pay back a loan.
-A good credit score is often considered to be 670 or higher, but it depends on the credit scoring model used.
+A credit score is a three-digit number between 300 and 850 that’s based on your credit history.
+Lenders use it to gauge your ability to pay back a loan.
+A good credit score is often considered to be 670 or higher, but it depends on the credit-scoring model used.

 Learn what’s considered a good credit score and what it takes to achieve it.

-FICO stands for Fair Isaac Corporation, which provides one of the most common credit scoring models today.
-A good credit score means there is a higher chance of being approved for a loan with better terms and rates.
-Here’s the FICO score scale to help you understand what’s considered a good FICO score.
+FICO stands for Fair Isaac Corporation.
+It is one of the most common credit-scoring models today.
+Here’s the FICO Score scale to help you understand what’s considered a good FICO Score.